- Radiation Therapy Principles

 Side effects of radiation to specific areas

 Sometimes a large area of dead cells, called radiation necrosis, forms at the site of the radiation in the brain.
-This can happen months to years after radiation is given.
+This can happen months to years after radiation is given, and can cause symptoms like seizures, mental status changes, headaches, trouble speaking or walking, and other changes.
+It can be hard to tell if these symptoms are from necrosis or from the tumor coming back.
+Imaging tests like MRI or PET scans can help, but biopsy may be needed to be sure.
 Patients with radiation necrosis usually do better than patients whose brain tumors come back.
-But still, a small number of patients with radiation necrosis do poorly or even die.
+But still, a number of patients with radiation necrosis do poorly or even die.

 When radiation treatments include the chest, it can affect the lungs.
 One early change is a decrease in the levels of a substance called surfactant, which helps keep the air passages open.
 Low surfactant levels keep the lungs from fully expanding.
 This may cause shortness of breath or a cough.
 These symptoms are sometimes treated with steroids.
 Depending on the location of the area getting radiation, some people also have trouble swallowing.